Equivariant Descriptor Fields: SE(3)-Equivariant Energy-Based Models for End-to-End Visual Robotic Manipulation Learning: Abstract

 \section{Abstract}

-End-to-end learning for visual robotic manipulation is known to suffer from sample inefficiency, requiring a large number of demonstrations.
+End-to-end learning for visual robotic manipulation is known to suffer from sample inefficiency, requiring large numbers of demonstrations.
 The spatial roto-translation equivariance, or the \textit{$SE(3)$-equivariance} can be exploited to improve the sample efficiency for learning robotic manipulation.
-In this paper, we present fully end-to-end SE(3)-equivariant models for visual robotic manipulation from a point cloud input.
-By utilizing the representation theory of the Lie group, we construct novel SE(3)-equivariant energy-based models that allow highly sample efficient end-to-end learning.
-We show that our models can learn from scratch without prior knowledge yet is highly sample efficient (${\sim}10$ demonstrations are enough).
-Furthermore, we show that the trained models can generalize to tasks with (i) previously unseen target object poses, (ii) previously unseen target object instances of the category, and (iii) previously unseen visual distractors.
+In this paper, we present $SE(3)$-equivariant models for visual robotic manipulation from point clouds that can be trained fully end-to-end.
+By utilizing the representation theory of the Lie group, we construct novel $SE(3)$-equivariant energy-based models that allow highly sample efficient end-to-end learning.
+We show that our models can learn from scratch without prior knowledge and yet are highly sample efficient ($5{\sim}10$ demonstrations are enough).
+Furthermore, we show that our models can generalize to tasks with (i) previously unseen target object poses, (ii) previously unseen target object instances of the category, and (iii) previously unseen visual distractors.
 We experiment with 6-DoF robotic manipulation tasks to validate our models' sample efficiency and generalizability.
 Codes are available at: \url{https://github.com/tomato1mule/edf}